hanseljulio/PairProgramming4/README.md

 ### Classes
 1. Burnt
  * Class to represent the burn damage type.
 This class extends the Damage class.
+ * Constructor: Burnt()
+  * The constructor will call the super class' constructor, Damage and pass on the word 'burn'

 2. Chair
  * Class to represent the chair furniture.
 This class extends the Furniture class.